Norm rooster at Farm Sanctuary

 It hurts animals.

-Far from the idyllic pastures shown in ads, factory farms typically consist of large numbers of animals raised in extreme confinement, who undergo painful mutilations and are bred to grow fast and large before being slaughtered at a young age.
+Far from the idyllic pastures depicted in industry marketing, factory farms typically keep thousands of animals in crowded, filthy conditions.
+These sentient beings are bred to grow unnaturally fast and large, and they’re subjected to painful mutilations before being slaughtered at a young age.

 Learn More